oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.md

   be enough when image contains lots of bitmaps.  with defaults, each bitmap uses 2M per TB (engine, vdsm).

-- Are bitmaps copied when copying images with qemu-img convert? if not next backup after LSM or move disk must be full (qemu-img).

-- Are bitmaps copied in block copy during LSM for the active layer?
-  If not the next backup must be full (libvirt/qemu).

 - Attaching disk with bitmaps to older qemu version will invalidate bitmaps, creating corrupted backups. how can we prevent this? (qemu).

-- Are bitmaps are copied down from the active layer during live merge (libvirt/qemu) and cold merge (qemu-img)?

-- Need libvirt API to list all bitmaps in an image in a running VM (libvirt).

 - Do we need also qemu-img API to list all bitmaps in an image for managing bitmaps in floating disks?